Tiendil/tiendil-org-content/content/posts/2021-02-02-cooks-first-around-the-world-context/en.md

 ---
-title = 'About book "Economics: The User's Guide"' tags = [ "theory", "society", "books", "economics", "state"] published_at = "2024-04-01T12:00:00+00:00"
+title = "About book \"Economics: The User's Guide\"" tags = [ "theory", "society", "books", "economics", "state"] published_at = "2024-04-01T12:00:00+00:00"
-description = 'Review of the book by Ha-Joon Chang "Economics: The User's Guide".
-An excellent introduction to economics.
-Reveals the complexity, ambiguity, and politicization of the phenomenon.' seo_image = "./images/cover_en.jpg"
+description = "Review of the book by Ha-Joon Chang \"Economics: The User's Guide\".
+Great economics intro, exposing its complexity, ambiguity, and politicization." seo_image = "./images/cover_en.jpg"
 ---